“Project BLCC” – Sale of 12-Building Class “A” Office Park for $80 Million

 The owner desired to keep his interest in selling highly confidential and instinctively felt that he should not be cornered by “local players” in his submarket.
 His instinct was to quietly court national investors without drawing attention from his local competitors (who also were interested in his operating data) as well as tenants (especially those tenants considering lease renewal).

-SRG reviewed property data and visited the property.
+Our team reviewed property data and visited the property.
 The owner expressed selling price expectations and pertinent terms of sale.

 Benefits to the parties included the following: